-The Compensation Committee has determined that future equity awards to independent directors will be made pursuant to the EPSP.
+The Compensation Committee has determined that future equity awards to independent directors will be made pursuant to the LTIP.

 The Board adopted an equity ownership policy for independent directors (the "Ownership Policy") effective February 9, 2017.
 The objective of the Ownership Policy is to ensure that each independent director of the Corporation holds a meaningful equity ownership interest in the Corporation.
 The Corporation believes that equity ownership by independent directors focuses the attention of independent directors on the long-term interests of the Corporation and its shareholders and also aligns the interests of independent directors with that of the Corporation's shareholders.
 Pursuant to the Ownership Policy, each independent director is required during his or her term of office as a director to hold Common Shares with an aggregate cost of not less than five times the annual retainer awarded to each independent director.
 The current independent directors of the Corporation must comply with the Ownership Policy by no later than February 9, 2021 and each new person assuming office as a director must comply with the Ownership Policy by no later than four years from the date of assuming office.
-If a director elects to receive all or part of his or her cash compensation in EPSP Shares, such EPSP Shares are counted towards compliance with the Ownership Policy.
-However,

-Common Shares issuable pursuant to any unexercised options held by a director are not counted towards compliance with the policy.
-The Compensation Committee is responsible for monitoring and ensuring compliance with the Ownership Policy.
+If a director elects to receive all or part of his or her cash compensation in LTIP Shares, such LTIP Shares are counted towards compliance with the Ownership Policy.
+However, Common Shares issuable pursuant to any unexercised options held by a director are not counted towards compliance with the Ownership Policy.